 The Section of Diabetes and Endocrinology is very active in both clinical and basic science research.
 Research is regarded as the foundation of the Section's academic and intellectual activity, and is considered essential as a driving force for excellence in our clinical and educational programs, and a core component of the Harold Hamm Diabetes Center.
 There is a strong emphasis on promoting an integrated research effort bringing together clinical and basic scientists, and on establishing collaborations with other investigators on campus and in the community.
-The Section promotes research through its three regular weekly seminars (one clinical, one basic, one combined), and through annual meetings, particularly Diabetes Research Retreat which is held each fall.
+The Section promotes research through its three regular weekly seminars (one clinical, one basic, one combined), and through annual meetings, particularly Diabetes Research Symposium which is held each fall.

 Clinical research is pursued by our entire clinical faculty (Drs.
 Kem, Scofield, Baker, Lane, Azar, Gosmanova, Lim), and fellows, often in studies that are collaborative with basic scientists and with community partners.
 Many involve partnerships with colleagues in the Children’s Program and the OU Tulsa Program of the Diabetes Center.
 Research involvement by our clinical fellows is a core component of their training.
 Fellows are encouraged to enroll in a 3-year program with one year of dedicated research activity.
 Clinical trials are conducted through our Clinical Trials Unit.